If You're Into It, I'm Out of It: Reception and legacy

 Although the album received little critical reception upon its initial 1997 release, the album has since grown very favorable among critics.
-In the All Music Guide's review for the album, written by Andy Kellman, the record is praised for its fresh style, stating that it "is a resistance to formula and gimmickry", rewarding the album a 4.5 out of 5.
+In the AllMusic Guide's review for the album, written by Andy Kellman, the record is praised for its fresh style, stating that it "is a resistance to formula and gimmickry", rewarding the album a 4.5 out of 5.
 Thom Yorke, frontman of Radiohead, described the album as "the most menacing album I own".
 Digital Hardcore Recordings operator and Atari Teenage Riot member Alec Empire is also a very big fan of the album, saying that it is the most important release put out through the label.
 In his review of the 2018 remaster, Philip Sherburne, writing for Pitchfork, concluded that "no one has ever made another record quite like this one".
 The remastered edition was named as one of the best reissues of 2018 by electronic music review site Resident Advisor.

 Music journalists have often brought up If You're Into It, I'm Out of It as a landmark combination of dark ambient and rhythmically oriented electronic music.
-Spin magazine writer Philip Sherburne praised the album in an article about electronic duo Demdike Stare and their influences, stating that the album made "dark ambient and jungle a hellishly compelling couple".
+For Spin, Sherburne praised the album in an article about electronic duo Demdike Stare and their influences, stating that the album made "dark ambient and jungle a hellishly compelling couple".
 Breakcore producer Enduser has credited the album as an inspiration for his music.